Website Great Plains Tribal Chairmen's Health Board

 - Computer and technical skills (including Word, PowerPoint, Excel, Outlook, etc.).

-- Experience that indicates the ability to interact effectively with leaders among American Indian communities, government agencies, scientific and academic communities, medical and health-related organizations, nongovernmental groups and the public at large is preferred.
+- Experience that indicates the ability to interact effectively with leaders among American Indian communities, government agencies, scientific and academic communities, medical and health-related organizations, nongovernmental groups and the public at large is required.

 Work Environment/Physical Demands